lk-geimfari/awesomo/languages/PHP.md

 [**Symfony**](https://github.com/symfony/symfony) is a web development framework created natively for PHP.
 The leading PHP framework for creating Web sites and Web applications, with a large community, a passionate group of over 600,000 developers from more than 120 countries, all committed to helping PHP surpass the impossible.
 It covers a lot of web developers needs: an ORM (named Doctrine), Authentication and Authorizations(Voters), templating with Twig, routing, built on Symfony components, etc. And a very documented documentation.
 The Symfony Philosophy embrace and promote professionalism, best practices, standardization and interoperability of applications.

+Reasons to use Symfony
+- Symfony is the perfect choice for developing large-scale enterprise projects.
+It’s easy to install and configure on most platforms.
+- One of its key features?
+It’s reusable PHP components.
+It also boasts database engine–independence, and it’s stable, complies with most web best practices and design patterns, and allows for integration with other vendor libraries.
+- Symfony is also highly flexible and can integrate with bigger projects like Drupal.
+Symfony and Laravel have many common and unique features, which makes it difficult to say which of these frameworks is better.

 <p align="center">
     <a href="https://github.com/symfony/symfony">